-Estate Planning Attorney Serving Fairfax & Loudoun County
+Estate Planning Attorney Serving Fairfax & Fairfax County

 Although many believe that estate planning is only for the wealthy, everyone needs to establish financial goals and protect themselves and their loved ones.
-By enlisting the services of an experienced estate planning attorney, you will have peace of mind knowing that your legacy will be preserved.
+By enlisting the services of an experienced estate planning attorney or our wills and trust lawyer, you will have peace of mind knowing that your legacy will be preserved.

 Located in Fairfax, Surovell Isaacs & Levy PLC provides comprehensive estate planning services to diverse clients in Northern Virginia and throughout the Commonwealth including middle-income families as well as individuals with significant assets.
 Our attorneys are well-versed in applicable trusts, estate, and tax laws, and routinely draw up a variety of essential estate planning tools such as: